pbrdmn/brd.mn/src/articles/first-90-days-in-engineering-leadership.md

 author: Philip Boardman
 ---

-> Reflecting on my transition from an individual contributor into an Engineering Manager role, this article is a letter to my past self with some ideas that, with hindsight, would have been appreciated at that time.
-I've compiled this outline from my personal experience as well as article I've read by others on the topic, which are linked at the bottom of the page.
+> Reflecting on my transition from an individual contributor into an Engineering Manager role in the past year, this article is a letter to my past self with some ideas I would have appreciated at that time – compiled from both personal experience and research on the topics.

 ## Your first week – meeting people and learning the business